Table of Contents

 At the far right of each profile entry are some actions that allow you to use the profile in different ways.

-Creating a break: to create a new break, go to File > New Break as shown above.
-This opens the below popup, allowing you to specify the Break Amount the employee is entitled to based on the range of hours you set.
+βThis opens the below popup, allowing you to specify the break amount the employee is entitled to based on the range of hours you set.
 The break amount is triggered if the number of hours worked falls within the specified range.
+You can also specify the break amount applicable to overtime requests.